hypertrack/live-app-ios/README.md

 ## Build Live Location Sharing using HyperTrack

 Use the following tutorial to build  live location sharing feature in your app.
+This is divided into three section.
+In the first section we will do a basic setup of Hypertrack SDK.
+In the second section, we will talk about how to select a place and start a live location trip to that place.
+In the last section, we will discuss about how your friend can join a trip started by you.
+Let's get started :)

 - [Basic Setup](#basic-setup)
   - [Get API Keys](#step-1-get-api-keys)
   - [Use Starter Project](#step-2-use-starter-project)